slackdaystudio/foundry-docker/README.md

 This project was created to simplify a Foundry deployment with SSL enabled.
 Ideally, just change the values in `.env` file, drop the zipped foundry file into the `files` folder and do a `sudo docker-compose up --build -d`.

+letsencrypt was used to generate valid SSL certificates.

 ## Prerequistes
 Make sure these are installed on your server: